 If you have a small space with a long narrow ledge, you can grow a herb garden with basil, thyme, green onions, and even garlic.

 This article outlines how you can do it.
 I mean how cool is this?
 And take a look at their Instagram page too.

 Backyard Growing + Sharing

-If you love your neighbours this is a perfect way to grow.
+If you love your neighbors this is a perfect way to grow.
 It's kind of like Community Shared Agriculture.
 You can either share your own yard or use a backyard that has been donated to the community.
 Cultivate Toronto has some great ideas on how to do this right!